Brett-Tanner/Journal/2024/Sep_24.md

 ##### Views

-- [] Extract conditonal info display into its own partial
-  - Already done for the child one, just make more general for parents & move to shared folder
-- [] Remember you can use partials in turbo-stream responses, I'm sure there's some stuff to clean up there
-- [] Move set_shared_vars in the mailer to a before_action, is fine to apply to all mailers I think
+- [] Check for missing translations with `i18n-tasks`
 - [] Use @layer to section off old BS styles so I can switch to tailwind
   - But both tailwind and BS using !important liberally might make that problematic
 - [] Use `current_page` helpers in partials to conditionally render stuff like diff school selection on event partial
-- [] Add a photo_for helper to encapsulate nil checks for associated images and return empty string if missing
-- [] Check for missing translations with `i18n-tasks`
-- [] Remove locale param from number_to_currency calls, shouldn't need it
+- [] Only needs locale param in `number_to_currency` calls, rest are bloat
 - [] number_to_phone_number exists
 - [] there's also a number_to_percentage helper, but may be more verbose than what I'm doing now
-- [] Change the current event#show to be Invoice#new, since that's what it really is
-  - [] Rework the current add_slot partials into a container, morning and afternoon
-    - They can likely use fieldsets (with a form attribute matching the invoice form's id) to be submitted with the form directly
-    - reduces the JS I need on that page [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset)
 - [] If you wanna show fallback content (like on the invoice index) use `render 'partial' || 'fallback text/content'`
-- [] Extract form error messages into a shared partial
+- Extract form error messages into a shared partial
-- [] Potentially also extract fields shared between multiple models into a partial (e.g. names for kids/parents)
-  - Or just partials for each type of form group?
-As a fieldset
-- [] Apparently there are undocumented ControllerHelper methods I can use to generate the ID for for main elements
+  - This exists now as 'shared/\_form_errors'
+  - [] But don't think I made sure it was used everywhere
 - [] Use time_tag helper when outputting date or time, generates a `time` element which apparently is a thing
 - [] Use number_to_human_size when I add the blob index etc.